Chat with us, powered by LiveChat

 If you have questions about whether this law affects you after a car accident, or whether any of these exceptions apply to you, contact our legal team today.
 We’re here to help.

-Can I Still Get Compensation?
+Can I Still Get Compensation If I Don’t Have Auto Insurance?

 If you are seriously injured in a crash caused by someone else but you don’t have auto insurance, you can still get compensation in some circumstances.

-The law prevents you from collecting the first $15,000 of medical expenses and the first $25,000 of vehicle repair and other property damage (it’s not a coincidence that those are the amounts everyone is required to purchase), but for expenses over that, you may still be able to receive compensation.
+The law prevents you from collecting the first $15,000 of medical expenses and the first $25,000 of vehicle repair and other property damage (it’s not a coincidence that those are the minimum amounts everyone is required to purchase), but for any expenses over that, you may still be able to receive compensation.

 The Importance of Uninsured/Underinsured Motorist Coverage